john-science/john-science.github.io/x/dice_heist.md

 You all have a vague, dreamlike memory of what happened.

-[If one player could not make the session: Their God protected them from the influences of Dherm'Gorphyek.]
+<<If one player could not make the session: Their God protected them from the influences of Dherm'Gorphyek.>>

-<h2>Out of Character</h2>
+## Out of Character

 Okay, make sure your character sheets are up-to-date with your in-game winnings.
 Your IRL winnings are yours to keep.

-<h2>For the Dice Goblin's Eyes Only!</h2>
+## For the Dice Goblin's Eyes Only!

 * No modifiers or skills can be used on these rolls.
 (Things like Inspiration do not apply.)
     * The only exception is Halfling "Luck" and the Lucky Feat, those apply even in your dreams.